 Creating a Foot Care Program

 Based on the evaluation, your health care provider will create a foot care program for you.
-Your program may be as simple as starting a daily self-care routine and changing the types of shoes your wear.
+Your program may be as simple as starting a daily self-care routine and changing the types of shoes you wear.
 It may also involve treating minor foot problems, such as a corn or blister.
 In some cases, surgery will be needed to treat an infection.

 When you have diabetes, it’s easier to prevent problems than to treat them later on.
-So see your health care team for regular checkups and foot care.
+So, see your health care team for regular checkups and diabetic foot care.
 Your health care team can also help you learn more about caring for your feet at home.
 For example, you may be told to avoid walking barefoot.
 Or you may be told that special footwear is needed to protect your feet.